sesigl/kotlin-contextual-bandit/README.md

 ### Motivation

 My solution to the problem is keep it simple!
 Build it from scratch, understand challenges, add complexity when needed, and eventually use a library.
 Maybe you are happy with an existing library, or you want to build on this implementation.
-There is production ready yet, so let's see what we get 😉.
+There is not production ready yet, so let's see what we get 😉.

 ### Implementation

-I will build during multiple sessions a bandit algorithm, documented and documented from different angles, explaining and solving the core problems.
+I will build during multiple sessions a bandit algorithm, documented from different angles, explaining and solving the core problems.
 There is no math PhD required.
 Only rationality and software engineering skills.

 All sessions will be streamed on twitch.
 So you can not only participate via GitHub, you can actually participate in realtime.